What Students Will Need

 What students must bring

 - Several sharpened No. 2 pencils (with erasers) for all responses on your multiple-choice answer sheet

 - Pens with black or dark-blue ink for completing areas on the exam booklet covers and for free-response questions in most exams

 - Their own school's code if they are testing at a school different from the one they regularly attend.
 Home-schooled students will be provided with their state's or country's home-school code at the time of the exam

 - A watch that does not beep or have an alarm (in case the exam room does not have a clock that can be easily seen).

 - A ruler or straightedge only if they are taking an AP Physics Exam (Protractors are not allowed.)

-- A government-issued or school-issued photo ID and their AP Student Pack if they do not attend the school where they are taking the exam*
+- Their AP Student Pack.
+If they do not attend the school where they are taking the exam, they should also bring a government-issued or school-issued photo ID.

 - Social Security number** for identification purposes (optional).
 If students provide their number, it will appear on their AP score report.

 * Additional ID may be requested by authorized test centers outside the U.S.

 ** Some colleges and universities use Social Security numbers as student identifiers when assigning AP credit or advanced placement for qualifying AP scores.
 While the College Board does not require students to provide their Social Security number, they may want to check with the college or university where they are sending scores to see if they prefer for students to provide a Social Security number on their AP Exam answer sheet.

 Sample letters for students